LandSandBoat/lsb-wiki/LSB-Servers.md

 * **Other contact (Discord):** https://discord.gg/QBBdfQh
 * **[Promotional Video](https://youtu.be/lnUAg0Vylns)

 Come by and visit Supernova!
-We're a 75-era server based closely on Topaz code with some custom tweaks:
+We're a 75-era server based closely on Landsandboat code with some custom tweaks:

     • Challenging Prestige quest to unlock Mythic weapon skills
     • 64 fun, custom Zantetstuken missions to keep you on your toes